OPENAI LAWSUITS

 How does Garcia v.
 Character Technologies affect these cases?

-Garcia, decided at the motion-to-dismiss stage in the Middle District of Florida, declined to dismiss product-liability-style claims against the company behind Character.AI on First Amendment and Section 230 grounds.
-The court treated the chatbot's output as something other than purely third-party content.
-Garcia is not binding on the courts hearing the OpenAI cases, but it is a federal opinion analyzing the same defenses OpenAI will raise, and it concluded those defenses do not automatically dispose of AI chatbot claims at the pleadings stage.
-Plaintiffs in the OpenAI cases will rely on it heavily.
+Garcia v.
+Character Technologies was decided on a motion to dismiss in the Middle District of Florida.
+The court declined to throw out product-liability-style claims against the company behind Character.AI on First Amendment and Section 230 grounds, and treated the chatbot's output as not purely third-party content.
+It does not bind the courts hearing the OpenAI cases, but it analyzes the same defenses OpenAI is expected to raise and found they do not dispose of these claims at the pleading stage, which is why plaintiffs are expected to rely on it.

 What kinds of harm have led to lawsuits so far?